 John Elder was a keynote speaker at Predict 2016 in Dublin, Ireland, October 2016.
 In his talk "Bringing Analytic Fire to the Tribal Circle" Dr. Elder pointed out that finding the answer and proving it, doesn’t mean it will be used.
 He highlighted why data scientists must build trust as well as great models, so your work doesn’t end up on the shelf.

-Elder Research Validates RightShip's Qi Model for Predicting Maritime Vessel Risk
+Validating RightShip's Qi Model for Maritime Vessel Risk

 RightShip Qi brings the benefits of big data and predictive analytics to improve maritime safety and sustainability.
 Qi builds on the incumbent SVISTM expert opinion platform, but harnesses big data, predictive analytics and real-time risk assessments to better target substandard maritime performance.
 Vast quantities of ever-changing data are analysed by sophisticated algorithms to spot patterns and draw conclusions from data sets too large, diverse and dynamic for analysis with previous technology.
 Prior to launch RightShip contracted Elder Research to validate Qi's predictive performance.